grand-mother/grand/docs/package/grand.coordinates.rst

 >>> ltp = LTP(location=EarthLocation.of_site("greenwich"),
 ...           orientation="NED")

-Alternatively, magnetic coordinates can be used as well by setting *magnetic* to `True`.
 By default geographic East, North, Up (ENU) coordinates are used.
+Alternatively, magnetic coordinates can be used as well by setting *magnetic* to `True` or by explicitly providing the magnetic *declination*.
+If *magnetic* is `True` but no *declination* is provided then the magnetic declination is computed using the built-in :mod:`~grand.geomagnet`.

 .. note::
    One must always specify the local frame origin, as the *location* parameter.
-   If magnetic coordinates are used, the *obstime* must be specified as well.

 .. autoclass:: grand.LTP